 Social Security Disability Insurance

 SSDI bridges the gap between when a worker suffers a qualifying impairment and when they reach retirement age.
-It requires you to meet strict work credit requirements but will pay out until you reach your full retirement age and can begin drawing Social Security retirement benefits instead.
+It requires you to meet strict work credit requirements but will pay out until you reach full retirement age and can begin drawing Social Security retirement benefits instead.

 Supplemental Security Income

-SSI helps families and individuals in need.
+SSI helps families and individuals over 65 in need.
 There is no work requirement for these benefits, but there are strict income and asset limits.
 These limits consider your entire household, making it very challenging to qualify.

 Charleston Social Security Disability Lawyer Near Me843-628-0100